jsborjesson/passwords/source/02-Method.md

 I've decided to use a survey to broadly investigate how people manage passwords and how they feel about doing so.
 I've distributed the survey through Facebook to yield a somewhat statistically significant number of responses in a short period of time.
+The questions that the survey consists of are shown below.

 ## Survey questions